top of page

 The Schomberg Fair is May 23-26.
 There is also a Bird Walk on May 26th at 6:30am.

-Ward 5 - Thoroughly enjoyed attending the Here's to the Farmers exhibit at King's Cultural & Heritage Centre.
-The exhibition highlights the evolution of barns in King Township, from the early days to modern use; and, features artwork and photography from local historian Phyllis Vernon, as well as agricultural artifacts from across King Township.
+Ward 5 - Councillor Schaefer thoroughly enjoyed attending the Here's to the Farmers exhibit at King's Cultural & Heritage Centre.
+The exhibition highlights the evolution of barns in King Township from the early days to modern use.
+There is also artwork and photography from local historian Phyllis Vernon, as well as agricultural artifacts from across King Township.

 The exhibition runs from April 13 - June 22, 2024; and, is open during regular KHCC hours: Tuesday to Saturday, 10 am to 4 pm.
 General Admission rates apply.